 - schedule and go to all follow-up appointments

-While showering, do not scrub over the incision site.
-Do not apply any lotions or creams near the incision.
-Avoid bathtubs, hot tubs, and swimming pools until otherwise notified.
-These increase the risk of infection.
+While showering, you shouldn’t scrub over the incision site.
+Don’t apply any lotions or creams near the incision.
+Avoid bathtubs, hot tubs, and swimming pools until your doctor says otherwise.
+These can all increase your risk of infection.

-Your healthcare provider will give you specific instructions on how to take care of your wound.
+Your doctor will give you specific instructions on how to take care of your wound.

-Laminectomy will often relieve many symptoms of spinal stenosis.
-It cannot prevent spine problems in the future, however.
-It may also not completely relieve pain in all patients.
+A laminectomy will often relieve many symptoms of spinal stenosis.
+However, it can’t prevent spine problems in the future and it may not completely relieve pain in everyone.

 People who also have a spinal fusion are more likely to have spinal problems in the future.